New Orleans Saints: Pro Football Hall of Famers

 Until the selection of Rickey Jackson in 2010, there had been no players in the Hall of Fame who earned their credentials primarily as Saints; the others were chosen for their work with previous teams.
 Jim Finks’ tenure as Saints general manager was a significant factor in his selection.

 When offensive tackle Willie Roaf was selected in 2012, he became the second Saint to earn his Hall of Fame credentials mostly while in New Orleans.
 Roaf was a member of the NFL's All-Decade team of the '90s.
 Morten Andersen was selected in 2017, becoming the third former player inducted primarily for their accomplishments in New Orleans.
-Andersen was only the second full-time placekicker inducted into the Hall of Fame (the other was Jan Stenerud in 1991).
+Andersen was only the second kicker inducted into the Hall of Fame (the other was Jan Stenerud in 1991).
 Sam Mills in 2022 became the 4th former player inducted primarily for his accomplishments in New Orleans.

+In 2026, Drew Brees became the 5th Saint to be inducted into the Hall of Fame.

 Pro Bowl players

 The following Saints players have been named to at least one Pro Bowl: